Title: Pirate's Treasure

 Pairings: Emma Swan/Killian Jones (Captain Hook)

 Warnings: This is an AU story.
 You will recognize most of the characters but this story deals nothing with the curse.
-There is some smut towards the middle of this chapter so if you are under 18 don't let your mom or dad catch you reading this.
+Mild Sexual Imagery in this chapter.
+No Captain Swan interaction in this chapter.

 Summary: Emma Swan is a Princess who craves adventure, danger, and passion.
 Killian Jones is just the pirate to satisfy her desires.